gaehlerm/SoftwareEngineering/README.md

 "Plugs", you may laugh.
 Yes, even plugs.
 Electric plugs in America look different than the European ones.
 It is impossible to plug in an American plug into a European socket and vice versa.
 This is due to historical reasons, but at the same time also a safety measure.
 It prevents you from connecting an American 110V device to the European 230V grid, causing potentially damage.
 It’s fail-safe.
 It is good design that they are not interoperatable.
 Though most devices can deal with both voltages by now.

-An example of bad design is the USB 2 port.
+An example of bad design is the USB port A (used by USB 2 devices).
 The USB cable looks symmetric on the outside but in reality, it is not.
 Someone once said you always needed 3 attempts to plug in a USB 2 device.
 The first time would have been right but you didn’t manage, the second time was the wrong way around and the third time you managed to plug it in.
-The USB 3 port has a much more user-friendly design.
-You can plug it in either way.
+The USB C port (used by USB 3 devices) has a much more user-friendly design.
+You can plug in the cable either way.
 The lanes can be connected either symetrically or asymetrically.
 The technicians implemented a solution that enabled both kind of connections.
 The two devices involved have to negotiate between each other how to use the different lanes of the cable.
 This was some extra work for the engineers.
 But once solved, it is a very convenient solution for the users.

 Another example are water tabs for showers, as already explained in the section on orthogonality.
 There are 2 tubes for cold and hot water where the plumber attached one valve each.
 This was a pain to use.
 It took quite a while to set the temperature correctly and once you changed the amount of water, the whole procedure started again.
 This was the engineer friendly solution, not the user friendly one.
 This was a bad interface.
 The new handles allow you to choose the amount of water and the temperature separately.
 This might be technically a little bit more complicated to implement but it’s so much more convenient to use.

 Notice how both solutions have 2 degrees of freedom.
 A mathematician would call this a coordinate transformation.
 With the old valve you and all other users had to do this transformation yourselves.
 With the new valve this is solved mechanically once and for all.

 I hope these simple examples gave you an idea what good interfaces are about.
 If you design an interface, you should always know your customers.
 What do they do?
 How do they think?
 How are they going to use your product?
 This is of utmost importance.
 A good interface is user centric.
 It represents the way the user thinks and hides all the technical details.

+// to the reviewers: remove this example as there are too many of them?

 Combustible car engines are operating best around roughly 2000-3000rpm.
 At lower rotations the engine could not operate properly, running them faster makes them inefficient and noisy.
 This problem is mitigated by the gear box that allows your car to operate at a wide range of velocities.
 Now there used to be a minor problem about the gear boxes.
 The user had to manually change the gear using a clutch.
 Most car drivers get the hang out of it quickly, but it is certainly not user friendly.
 Most car drivers only want to get to work, the restaurant, etc. They only want to change the speed of the car.
 They do not want to care about neither the gear box nor the clutch in their car!